Skip to main content

 As we can see in the top left plot, the probability of watching a movie decreases as more search results are being returned:

-Other plots display duration and number of steps between searching and watching (top right), rates of watching over time (bottom), and correlations of other dimensions of the tagged search_results_page event with watch_start (right panel).
+The other plots display duration and number of steps between searching and watching (top right) and rates of watching over time (bottom).
+You can also view correlations of other dimensions of the tagged search_results_page event with watch_start using the Dimensions tab on the left:

 Next, let's explore what user behaviors might be contributing to the observed differences in watch rates.
 A good way to do it is by aligning sequences on the search_results_page event: